Meditation is one of the best ways to improve the quality of life and enjoy inner peace and happiness.

 I would like to offer you here various simple, but highly effective meditation techniques.

-You may try each technique for a few days, to find out the one you are most comfortable with, and then stick with it.
+Try each form of meditation for a few days, to find out the one you are most comfortable with, and then stick with it.

 After some time, a few weeks, or even months, if you feel that you made progress with your current technique, you may try a different one.